Some Kashechewan First Nation residents test positive for parasite amid evacuation | Globalnews.ca

 Officials at the fly-in community on the western shore of James Bay declared a state of emergency on Jan.
 4 after infrastructure damage created an urgent public health and safety issue, with sewage creeping into people’s homes and contaminating fresh water systems.

-Indigenous Services Canada says repairs to the community’s water treatment plant have been completed and it is operational, but residents are still advised not to consume the water while more testing is done.
+Indigenous Services Canada said repairs to the community’s water treatment plant have been completed and it is operational, but residents are still advised not to consume the water while more testing is done.

-The department says cryptosporidium causes gastrointestinal symptoms and most cases resolve on their own over a couple of weeks without medication, although some people may need antimicrobial treatment.
+The department said cryptosporidium causes gastrointestinal symptoms and most cases resolve on their own over a couple of weeks without medication, although some people may need antimicrobial treatment.

-It says the parasite is transmittable and health officials are investigating its cause in Kashechewan.
+It said the parasite is transmittable and health officials are investigating its cause in Kashechewan.

 “Sources for the cryptosporidium parasite vary widely and can be found in the environment such as soil, lake water, and animal feces,” department spokesperson Eric Head said in an emailed statement.